cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 ## Removing or updating your app

-Should you wish to remove or refresh manifest information for your tab or bot, select the trash can icon next to the app name in the View Teams bots list.
-You may readd the same package following the process above.
-Note that code changes on your service do not require any reloads, unless those changes require manifest changes (e.g. URL or bot id changes).
+Should you wish to remove your tab or bot, select the trash can icon next to the app name in the View Teams bots list.

+If you change manifest information, you must first remove the solution and readd the new package per above.
+Note that in general, code changes on your service do not require you to re-sideload your manifest, unless those changes require manifest updates (e.g. URL or bot id changes).

 ## Troubleshooting Notes